King Philippe and Queen Mathilde Visit Bruges and Brussels

 This was the eleventh and last visit made by King Philippe and Queen Mathilde through the Provinces.
 The Royal Couple started the Joyeuse Entree on September 6 in Louvain.

-Tagged Belgian Installation 2013, King Philippe, Queen Mathilde.
+Tagged Belgian Installation 2013, King Philippe of the Belgians, Queen Mathilde of the Belgians.